frankt716/cse-191-fall23/rec02.md

-# CSE191 Recitation 02 - Propositional Logic
+# Propositional Logic

 Propositional logic consists of a language.
 A language identifies a collection of symbols that can be used to form sentences and specifies those grammatical sentences.
 For instance, the English language has 26 letters (52 if you include uppercase letters) plus puntuation symbols, and the grammar dictates that "I am Frank" is grammatical, while "I are Frank" is not.

-The language of propositional logic consists of *proposition letters*, and *logical symbols*: ⊤ (*top*), ⊥ (*bottom*), ¬ (*negation*), ∧ (*conjunction*), ∨ (*disjunction*), and ⇨ (*implication*).
-Proposition letters are intended to denote the basic things that we wish to discuss in propositional logic.
+The language of propositional logic consists of *propositional variables*, and *logical symbols*: T (*top*), F (*bottom*), ¬ (*negation*), ∧ (*conjunction*), ∨ (*disjunction*), and ⇨ (*implication*). propositional variables are intended to denote the basic things that we wish to discuss in propositional logic.

 For example, perhaps I am interested in "is it raining" and "is it Wednesday".
-I can include two proposition letters, "is-raining" and "is-wednesday", in the language to express these ideas.
+I can include two propositional variables, "is-raining" and "is-wednesday", in the language to express these ideas.

 ## Syntax

-A *proposition* is a grammatical sentence.
-It is defined *inductively* as follows:
+*Propositions* are defined *inductively* as follows:
-  - proposition letters are propositions
+  - propositional variables are propositions
-  - ⊤ and ⊥ are propositions
+  - T and F are propositions
   - if p is a proposition, then ¬ p is a proposition
   - if p and q are propositions, then p ∧ q is a proposition
   - if p and q are propositions, then p ∨ q is a proposition